 SBSA operates through its divisions, Personal & Business Banking SA and Corporate & Investment Banking SA.
-At a divisional level, non-performing loans decreased to 5.2 per cent. of the Personal & Business Banking SA division's gross loans and advances at 31 December 2019 (compared to 4.9 per cent. at 31 December 2018).
-The Corporate & Investment Banking SA division's non-performing loans represented 1.5 per cent. of its gross loans and advances (compared to 1.9 per cent. at 31 December 2018).
+At a divisional level, Stage 3 loans increased to 8.3 per cent. of the Personal & Business Banking SA division's gross loans and advances at 31 December 2020 (compared to 5.6 per cent. at 31 December 2019).
+The Corporate & Investment Banking SA division's Stage 3 loans represented 1.8 per cent. of its gross loans and advances (compared to 1.0 per cent. at 31 December 2019).

-SBSA's credit impairment charges increased by 3.0 per cent. to R5.7 billion (from R5.6 billion for the year ended 31 December 2018) and the total credit loss ratio slightly increased to 0.57 per cent. from 0.56 per cent. for the year ended 31 December 2019.
+SBSA's credit impairment charges on total loans and advances increased by 181 per cent. to R16.8 billion (from R6.0 billion for the year ended 31 December 2019) and the credit loss ratio on total loans and advances increased to 1.48 per cent. from 0.57 per cent. for the prior year, driven in each case by the economic consequences of the COVID-19 pandemic.